orlandopoliba/SCUDO-MMinDL/logbook.md

 Computation of the gradient of the mean squared error loss function: [link](notes/09%20-%20Grads%20|%20MSE.pdf)

 Computation of gradients in a linear layer: [link](notes/10%20-%20Grads%20|%20Linear%20layer.pdf)

 Folder of the Python library: [link](mydl/)

+# Lesson 9
+10/02/2025

+Implementation of:
+- the `backward` method in the `Linear` class (for the computation of the gradient of the loss with respect to the biases and the input)
+- the `backward` method in the `Sigmoid` class
+- the `backward` method in the `Sequential` class (backpropagation through the layers of the network)
+- the `Optimizer` class for the definition of an optimizer
+- the `GD` class for the gradient descent optimizer
+- the `train` method in the `Sequential` class

+Using the library for a regression problem (Seoul Bike Sharing Demand dataset).

+Computation of gradients in a linear layer: [link](notes/10%20-%20Grads%20|%20Linear%20layer.pdf)

+Computations of gradients in nonlinear activation layers: [link](notes/11%20-%20Grads%20|%20Nonlinear%20activations.pdf)

+Python notebook on building a neural network library: [link](notebooks/07-building_a_library.ipynb)

+Python notebook with tests for the library: [link](notebooks/08-testing_the_library.ipynb)

+Python notebook on regression (Seoul Bike Sharing Demand dataset): [link](notebooks/09-regression_bike_data.ipynb)

+Folder of the Python library: [link](mydl/)